Complete Evidence Extraction with Model Ensembles: A Case Study on Medical Coding: Results

-Table \ref{tab:agreement_length} shows mean agreement and unique token counts for the whole test set and the subset with complete evidence.
-Model agreement is in the range of 60-70\% and the unique token counts are between 10 and 11.
-The values for the whole test set and the complete test set are similar providing insight into ensemble performance on more data.
+Table \ref{tab:agreement_length} shows evidence similarity measured by pairwise Jaccard similarity and unique token counts for the full test set and the subset with complete evidence.
+Evidence similarity is between 0.52 and 0.57 indicating a substantial evidence overlap between the models.
+The agreement and the number of unique tokens are similar on both test sets, confirming the same evidence patterns for more data.

-\paragraph{Qualitative insights} When looking at specific data points, we find that EGT models focus more on clinically relevant tokens, whereas IGR models more frequently highlight spurious features, e.g., function words and punctuation.
-In one case of low recall (0.18), the human-annotated evidence `glomus vagale tumor' of code 237.3 (neoplasm of uncertain behavior of paraganglia) could not be reliably retrieved.
-Although nearly all models identified semantically meaningful tokens `paragangli', `vagus', and subword fragment `omus', none extracted the token `tumor'.
-This suggests that the models did not attend to descriptive tokes, likely because `tumor' occurs in many contexts and is not a discriminative feature.

-We also observed under-annotation in the human-annotated spans: in several cases, the ensemble discovered valid supporting spans that were not present in the annotation, suggesting that the ground truth is imperfect and that ensemble recall may be underestimated (also see \citet{khadka2025}).
-The loss in precision can be partly explained by missing annotations in the ground truth.
+\paragraph{Qualitative insights} When inspecting data points, we anecdotally find that EGT models extract more clinically relevant tokens, whereas IGR models more frequently highlight function words and punctuation.
+In one case of low recall, the human-annotated evidence `glomus vagale tumor' (code 237.3) could not be reliably retrieved.
+Nearly all models identified meaningful tokens `paragangli', `vagus', and subword `omus', but none captured `tumor'.
+This may be because `tumor' occurs in many codes and is a \emph{descriptive}, not a \emph{discriminative} feature.
+We also observed under-annotation in the human-annotated spans: in several cases, the ensemble discovered valid supporting spans that were not present in the annotation, suggesting imperfect human-annotated evidence (also see \citealp{khadka2025}).
+Thus, ensemble precision may be underestimated and higher than reported.